mixed martial artist

 The following year a controversial stoppage loss followed ths first fight at UFC London, and the company decided to end Olivers contract.
 However, not long after he got picked up by competitor Bellator MMA where he debuted in London (June 22nd, 2019) winning by submission in the first round.
 A second fight followed in Dublin (February 22nd, 2020) where Oliver scored another first round win - this time with a spinning elbow K.O. shared across the globe.
 His third fight, also a first round win came in the form of a Japanese neck-tie choke at the historical Bellator Paris event (October 10th of 2020).

 Six months later, in May of 2022 he got redemption as he secured a "submission of the year" candidate in pulling of a reversed triangle choke in round 3 of his fight at Bellator London!
-The journey continues as Oliver fights his way up the rankings in Bellator while spreading the Budo-spirit of respect & humility in a world covered by disrespect & trash-talk.
-Oliver believes you have to be the change you want to see.
+The journey continues as Oliver fights his way up the rankings, spreading the Budo-spirit of respect & humility in a world of separation Oliver believes you have to be the change you want to see.
 Be a part of the journey you too...